stellasphere/facerec.js/README.md

 - **modelpriority:** Priority of the model used.
 If a face can't be detected using the first model, it will try using other models and go down the list.
 - **overlaytext:**
 - **label:** An object containing the label settings, which customize the visualization of face recognition results, like in the `facerec.resultsImage()` function and the webcam detection.
 See below.
 - **label.text:** A function that generates the text tags when the recognition results are visualized.
-For more info, see:
+For more info, see: [How do I customize the label text in the overlay results?](#how-do-i-customize-the-label-text-in-the-overlay-results)
 - **label.linecolor:** The color of the line around the detected face.
 Also the color of the text background if `label.textbackgroundcolor` is not set.
 Given as a CSS `color` property value.
 - **label.linewidth:** The width/thickness of the line around the detected face.
 Given as a integer, not a string, in `px` units.
 See default option values for more info.
 - **label.textbackgroundcolor:** The color of the text background.
 Defaults to the `label.linecolor` if not set.
 Given as a CSS `color` property value.